Hoppertunity out of Kentucky Derby with sore foot

 Churchill Downs oddsmaker Mike Battaglia revised the Derby betting odds, although California Chrome remained the favorite at 5-2.

 Wicked Strong, the colt named for the victims of last year’s Boston Marathon bombings, replaced Hoppertunity as the early second choice at 6-1.

 Arkansas Derby winner Danza and Intense Holiday were installed as the co-third choices at 8-1.
 Tapiture was made the fifth choice at 12-1.

 Smith will still be busy on Derby day, ridding in seven of the 13 races on the card.

 “I could still have a pretty good day,” he said.
 “I’d rather lose it this way than something happen on the track.”

 The scratch moved also-eligible horse Pablo Del Monte into the maximum 20-horse field.
 However, the 50-1 shot would have to start from the No. 20 post position.
 It wasn’t immediately known if Pablo Del Monte’s owners want to start under that condition.

 Hoppertunity had drawn the No. 11 post.
 With his scratch, the other horses in the outside starting gate all moved up one spot.
 Blue Grass winner Dance With Fate will now break from the 11th spot.

-Baffert has another horse in the race, 20-1 shot Chitu.
+Baffert’s other horse in the race was 20-1 shot Chitu.
 That colt also has had foot problems and recently threw one of his shoes.